allenkuncheria/Bike-Sharing-Demand-Analysis-using-Linear-Regression/Readme.md

 - Model Interpretation

 # Results
 The modelling process yielded a multiple linear regression model with 13 explanatory variables having an R2 score of 0.844 on the training set and 0.8131 on the test set.
-The linear equation was constructed using the code outpute and the impact of the various variables was described.
+The linear equation was constructed using the code output and the impact of the various variables was described.